gebes/colorPyramid/README.md

 ```

-You mix every row until there is only one color left.
-This is the output.
+You mix every row until there is only one colour left which is the output.

-### Mixing two colors
+### Mixing two colours

-Are the two colors the same, then the mix of those is the same.
+Are the two colours the same, then the mix of those is the same.
 ```
 RR
 R